massacresIV/PF1EE/docs/srd/classes/core/cleric/cleric-domains/fire-domain.md

 # Fire Domain

 # Domain Bonus
 *You can call forth fire, command creatures of the inferno, and your flesh does not burn.
-In addition, you gain a +1 bonus to your caster level when casting Cleric spells with the fire descriptor.*
+In addition, you gain a +1 bonus to your caster level when casting Cleric spells with the fire descriptor or the light descriptor.*

 :::info[Changes]
 Added domain bonus.